simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 For this thesis the dataset created by [2] was employed.
 It can be downloaded from here: [COVID-19 CT Lung and Infection Segmentation Dataset](https://zenodo.org/records/3757476)

-Your dataset should be added here:
+The dataset should be added here:

 - `segmentation/data/images` Add your input CT scan images here.
 - `segmentation/data/masks` Add the corresponding CT scan masks here.